Giant Panda Facts - Learn All about Pandas

 Good news in 2018 also came from the panda bases and zoos in China.
 China Conservation and Research Center for the Giant Panda has successfully bred 31 pandas, and Chengdu Research Base of Giant Panda Breeding has bred 11 pandas, while Beijing Zoo has bred 3 cubs.

-Kind in mind for traveling: for panda loves who want to do a meaningful volunteer job to take good care of giant pandas, you can choose the one full day program at Dujiangyan Panda Base, Bifengxia Panda Base or Wolong Panda Base.
-Volunteer fees are very reasonable and volunteers can enjoy brilliant moment with pandas.
+Kind in mind for traveling: for panda loves who want to do a meaningful Panda Loving Care job to take good care of giant pandas, you can choose the one full day program at Dujiangyan Panda Base, Bifengxia Panda Base or Wolong Panda Base.
+Panda Loving Care fees are very reasonable and participants can enjoy brilliant moment with pandas.

 12. Pandas are Excellent Tree Climbers and Swimmers.